Urban Water Strategy 2022: Water for our Future

 It outlines adaptive plans to ensure a secure water future for each of the systems in our region, based on what our community has told us is important to them.

 With less rain and a hotter climate, it’s time to think differently about how we use water and where it comes from.
 How can we create a new water future that balances all our needs?

-Water for our Future is Barwon Water’s program to partner with our community and regional leaders to design a new water future for our region.
+Through Water for our Future, Barwon Water partnered with the community and regional leaders to design a new water future for our region.

-Through this program wanted to draw on the insights, experiences and ideas of people from across our region to create a water future that harnesses the value of water to support liveable and prosperous communities and a healthy environment for years to come.
+The program allowed us to draw on the insights, experiences and ideas of people from across our region to create a water future that harnesses the value of water to support liveable and prosperous communities and a healthy environment for years to come.